 - The videos should preferably have subtitles or a narrative accompanying text for hearing-impaired individuals.
 If not professionally produced, videos should be of high amateur sound and video quality.

 - Videos must not include messages of self-promotion, rates, special offers, materials for commercial purposes or blatant advertising.

 - Videos should have a clear message, maintain interest of viewers and confirm to generally accepted standards of pedagogy.
 One litmus test for this material is the likelihood that it would be accepted as a whole or partial presentation at an APA Annual Convention.

-- The goals and objectives of videos should be in accordance with the mission, vision and values of APAGS-CEMA and videos should not contradict APA's Code of Ethics and established policies.
+- The goals and objectives of videos should be in accordance with the mission, vision and values of APAGS-CARED and videos should not contradict APA's Code of Ethics and established policies.